VilemR/AWS_DeepRacer/README.md

 abstraction and is allowing easy and safe changes in the reward strategies.
 This approach is a big benefit also for non-pythonic programmers allowing them to build complex reward strategy with a minimum knowledge of the Python syntax.

-Example: the following fragment of the code
+Example: the following fragment of the ubiquitous many-lines code:
 ```python
 def reward_function(params):
     waypoints = params['waypoints']